datawowio/k_sequencing_gem/docs/documentation.md

 [Message Question from Image (30 mins response time)]

 #### Create Message Question from Image (30 mins response time)
-Messages - This model allow moderator type the anwser on what they see.
+Messages - This model allows the moderator to type the answer on what they see.

 ```ruby
 KSequencing.image_message.create()